 The SRM PowerMeter Science is optimal for training institutions or medical-scientific institutions.
-It has a 2 times better accuracy (0.5% accuracy) than others SRM PowerMeter, making it optimal for these institutions.
+It has a 2-fold improvement in precision (± 0.5% accuracy) than others SRM power meter and is thus ideal for these institutions.

-An optimal training requires precise knowledge regarding the level and the currently driven performance.
-To navigate to the training optimally, certain data must be acquired.
-So the SRM PowerMeter measures the cadence, speed and current performance.
+Optimal training requires exact knowledge about the performance and the currently driven performance.
+To control her training, certain data must be recorded.
+So the SRM power meter measures the cadence, speed and current performance.
 The special feature is the point of measurement of performance.
 This is measured directly between crank and chainring and are thus the real power exerted by the driver again.
-The measurement is carried out by 8 strain with an overall accuracy of 0.5%.
+The measurement is effected by means of strain gauges 8 with an overall accuracy of ± 0.5%.

-Also recommended is the use in competition.
-The system can always drive in the optimum performance range and therefore make the most out of his body.
-So you can undercut his personal best even further.
+Highly recommended is the use in competition.
+Through the system, you can always drive in the optimum power range and thus get the most out of his body.
+So you can even further undercut his personal best.

 Many professional cyclists and ambitious athletes use the potential of this system in different areas.
-From track cycling to mountain biking, the knowledge of one's power assets helps tremendously, thus ensuring unexpected success!
+From track cycling to mountain biking recognition of our own power assets helps tremendously, thus ensuring unexpected success!

-The package includes the SRM Wireless PowerMeter and cranks, chainrings and a cadence magnet.
-The power meter you can easily with a cycling computer that supports ANT + Sport, use.
+Are included with the SRM Wireless PowerMeter and cranks , chainrings and a cadence magnet.
+One can easily PowerMeter with a bike computer, which supports ANT + Sport use.

 NOTE: Contrary to the figure, the crank unit comes with practice Works chainrings.